zmarcantel/cmm/README.md

     Help          short: "h"   long: "help"           description: "Show the help menu" Describe      short: "D"   long: "describe"       description: "Prints a JSON represntation of ['all', 'none','{keyspace}', '{keyspace}.{table}']"
     Backfill      short: "b"   long: "backfill"       description: "Backfill migrations based on an existing table and a JSON descriptor provided by --file"
+    List          short: "l"   long: "list"           description: "Prints a list of migrations that have been completed and those that need to be run"
+    List          short: "j"   long: "list.json"      description: "Same as the list function above, but prints out JSON"

 #### Examples: